bconklinua/CMPUT291A5/README.md

      - Should output the result

 # Task 5:
-- Our interpretation of this task was to multiply price by minimum_nights and take the average price of a given neighbourhood.
+- Our interpretation of this task was to take the average price of a given neighbourhood.
 - To run:
      - Type "python3 prog_name" where prog_rame can be either A5T5SQLite.py or A5T5MongoDB.py
      - The program will ask the user to enter a neighbourhood